sidequestboy/karabiner-config/readme.md

 key remapping configuration for Karabiner on macos.

-Remaps command* to qwerty while on dvorak, and maps the spacebar to a number layer key on the homerow, and caps to esc / control.
+Remaps command* to qwerty while on dvorak, caps to esc / control, and remaps my MMO mouse keypad buttons